Making your employees feel good at work shouldn’t be too hard if you are determined to do it.

 Sometimes referred to as the nerve or mosaic plant, Fittonias can thrive on the fluorescent light so they work well in offices.

 Plus, the oversized, inside-out look on the leaves of the Fittonia can serve as quite a focal point in your office space.

 28. Mixed Garden

 A mixed garden is always a great idea.
 If you can’t decide what to get, you get multi-grouped planting.
 These plants are intended for desktops or any other place in the office that has lots of light.

 Your office will look so much better with those plants around, and they will make your employees feel a lot more motivated to work.
 These plants alleviate stress, and will even energize and motivate your employees.

 Now, adding plants to your office really will spruce things up, but, you should also consider taking care of workplace hygiene.
 So, let the next step of going green be a focus on cleanliness.

-Alsco offers high quality solutions for your green workplace.
-From mats to odour control, from washroom to hand hygiene, Alsco offers services that can be tailored to any particular needs your business may have.
+Alsco offers high-quality solutions for your green workplace.
+From mats to odour control, from the washroom to hand hygiene, Alsco offers services that can be tailored to any particular needs your business may have.